sioquim/markdown-cv/index.md

 - Responsible for sharing best practices, recommending technologies and frameworks, and mentorship for the Frontend practice.

-- Created project builerplates with built-in features for routing, state management, theming, and CI/CD configurations.
+- Created project boilerplates with built-in features for routing, state management, theming, and CI/CD configurations.

 - Worked directly for customers off-site to solve problems together with their development teams.

-- Architected a backend solution for a reward-system and implemented it using Typescript, a NodeJS framework, and PostgresSQL.
+- Architected a backend solution for a rewards system and implemented it using Typescript, a NodeJS framework, and PostgresSQL.

-- Created an end-to-end process to covert UI design into testable API endpoints, achive seamless transition between mocking and actual data, and maintains great developer experience.
+- Created an end-to-end process to covert UI design into testable API endpoints, achieve seamless transition between mocking and actual data, and maintains great developer experience.

 - Implemented a prototype project using LoraWAN to display sensor data on a web app through an IoT service